maykelklem/Supercapacitor-data-analysis/README.md

 ## Usage:

 1. Prepare your data file following the specified format (.csv).
-2. Run the program, ensuring the correct discharge current is set in Amperes.
+2. Run the code, ensuring the correct discharge current is set in Amperes.